our-ark/.github/docs/world-model.md

 ## The AI Era Needs a New World Model

-Most discussions about AI start with the wrong question:
+Most discussions about AI begin with a question:

 > Will AI replace humans?

-This assumes humans and AI are separate entities competing for the same role.
+This framing assumes humans and AI are separate actors competing for the same role.

-We believe this framing is incomplete.
+We believe the AI era is better understood through a different lens.

+The question is not:

+> Human or AI?

-The more important question is:
+The question is:

-> What new form emerges when humans and AI evolve together?
+> What new system emerges when humans and AI evolve together?

-This document proposes a new world model for the AI era.

 ---

 # Three Worlds

-Human civilization now spans three interconnected worlds.
+Human civilization now operates across three interconnected worlds.

 ## Physical World

 The world of atoms.

-This is where humans naturally operate.
+Humans are the primary actors.

 Examples:

+* Relationships
 * Conversations
-* Relationships
 * Meetings
-* Whiteboards
-* Hallways
-* Team lunches
 * Communities

-Humans are the primary actors in the physical world.
+* Institutions
+* Trust

 Human strengths include:

 * Judgment
-* Trust
-* Relationships
 * Values
-* Purpose
 * Accountability
+* Social coordination

 ---

 ## Cognitive World

-The world of thoughts.
+The world of knowledge, memory, plans, and reasoning.

-This is where AI agents naturally operate.
+AI agents are the primary actors.

 Examples:

 * Memory
+* Context
 * Knowledge
-* Plans
-* Context
-* Reasoning
 * Goals
+* Planning
-* Agent-to-agent interactions
+* Coordination

-The cognitive world is persistent, searchable, and continuously active.

-AI agents are the primary actors in this world.

 Agent strengths include:

+* Persistence
-* Infinite attention
+* Scale
-* Perfect recall
+* Recall
 * Continuous execution
-* Large-scale coordination
-* Fast information processing

 ---

 ## Digital World

-The bridge between physical and cognitive worlds.
+The bridge connecting physical and cognitive worlds.

 Examples:

 * Chat
+* Documents
 * Email
-* Documents
 * Code
-* Forums
-* Workflows
-* Shared knowledge systems
+* Knowledge systems

-The digital world allows humans and agents to exchange context.

-Natural language is the universal protocol.
+Natural language is the protocol.

-The bridge is not APIs.

-The bridge is conversation.
+Conversation is the bridge.

 ---

 # Humans and Agents

-Humans and AI agents are not competitors.

-They occupy different evolutionary niches.
+Humans and agents occupy different evolutionary niches.

-Humans evolved for the physical world.
+Humans evolved to operate in the physical world.

-Agents evolved for the cognitive world.
+Agents evolved to operate in the cognitive world.

+Neither is complete alone.

-Each is incomplete without the other.
+Each extends the capabilities of the other.

 ---